mkrestelev/bus-telegram-bot/README.md

 - Bot supports 3 languages: English, Russian and Turkish.
 Note that since my Turkish is poor, there might be multiple translation issues.
 - It is possible to get 3 nearest stops to the user, ordered by distance.
 - It is possible to add up to 6 stops to the favorite list and access it from the menu.
 This is like a shortcut, not to enter bus stop number each time.
+- Sometimes bus is not dropped off the bus station.
+Moreover, it may hung up for some time in this state.
+Such buses are represented as strikethrough.
+Note that this feature works only for Sarısu bus station.
 - Other details on usage of the bot can be found in /help section.

 ## Implementation details